jortiz24/RetailData/README.md

 -Online store is based in Europe and Specifically UK

--Retailer did business with at least 36 different countries with 4331 different customers and 18000 distinct orders
+-Retailer did business with at least 36 different countries with 4331 different customers and 18000 distinct sales

 -Majority of business and profits were generated in the UK